Acute Coronary Syndromes (Heart Attack; Myocardial Infarction; Unstable Angina)

 Most people are also given an anticoagulant drug, such as heparin, to help prevent the formation of additional blood clots.

-Because most people who have had a heart attack are experiencing severe discomfort and anxiety, morphine is often used.
-This drug has a calming effect and reduces the workload of the heart.
 Most people are given nitroglycerin, which relieves pain by reducing the workload of the heart and possibly by dilating arteries.
 Usually, it is first given under the tongue, then intravenously.
 Occasionally, when nitroglycerine cannot be used or is ineffective, doctors give morphine to reduce discomfort and anxiety.

 Statins have long been used to help prevent coronary artery disease, but doctors have recently found that they also have short-term benefit for people with an acute coronary syndrome.
 Doctors give a statin to people who are not already taking one.

-More information on the drugs used to treat heart attack can be found elsewhere in the Manual (see Table: Drugs Used to Treat Coronary Artery Disease*)
+More information on the drugs used to treat heart attack can be found elsewhere in THE MANUAL.

 The decision on the timing and method of opening a blocked coronary artery depends on the type of acute coronary syndrome and on how quickly the person got to the hospital.
 There are several ways to open blocked coronary arteries: